 BioIncept, founded in 2001, is a clinical-stage privately held company committed to the development of transformative therapeutic and diagnostic products based on the discovery of the PreImplantation Factor (PIF).

-BioIncept pursues and prioritizes a range of clinical protocols in the areas of autoimmunity, neuro-regeneration, transplantation, oncology and pregnancy.
-The company is assembling its Scientific Advisory Board comprised of key opinion leaders from across the PIF platform of disciplines.
+BioIncept pursues and prioritizes development of sPIF in clinical indications with high unmet need that are commercially attractive.
+The company is working closely with key opinion leaders globally from across the PIF platform of disciplines.

 A completed First-in-Human (FIH) university-sponsored clinical trial in an orphan autoimmune disease (NCT02239562) supports sPIF non-toxicity and unique safety profile.
 Fast-Track and several Orphan Drug designations have been awarded by the United States Food & Drug Administration (FDA).
 BioIncept is currently preparing for further trials on the registrational path in focus indications.

 With a top-tier management team, a global network of scientific collaborators and a robust intellectual property portfolio and patent estate, BioIncept is well positioned to achieve its mission of delivering on the promise of PIF for patients with significant unmet medical needs.